therealsphinx/support.balsamiq.com/content/misc/heartbleed.md

 *   [Stripe](https://stripe.com/blog/heartbleed)
 *   [Pin Payments](https://pinpayments.com/): via email:_We've been investigating how this issue may have affected Pin Payments merchants and customers.
 We have no evidence of any attack, and have confirmed that our systems have been updated and are no longer vulnerable to this issue._

-## Should I change my password for myBalsamiq?
+## Should I Change My Password for myBalsamiq?

 Yes.
 It's a good habit to change passwords regularly, and now that you know that myBalsamiq is safer than before, it's a good time to update your password there as well.

 As always, pick a unique and hard to guess password!

-## Any other questions?
+## Any Other Questions?

 Email us at [support@balsamiq.com](mailto:support@balsamiq.com), we're happy to hear from you!